Biden says U.S. forces would defend Taiwan in the event of a Chinese invasion | Law-Order

 Taiwan will continue to strengthen its self-defense capabilities and deepen the close security partnership between Taiwan and the United States, it said in a statement.
 The CBS interview with Biden was conducted last week.
 The president is in Britain for Queen Elizabeth's funeral on Monday.

-In May, Biden was asked if he was willing to get involved militarily to defend Taiwan and replied https://www.reuters.com/world/biden-meets-japanese-emperor-start-visit-launch-regional-economic-plan-2022-05-23: "Yes ...
+In May, Biden was asked if he was willing to get involved militarily to defend Taiwan and replied: "Yes ...
 That's the commitment we made."
-In the 60 Minutes interview, Biden reiterated the United States did not support Taiwanese independence and remained committed to a "One-China" policy in which Washington officially recognizes Beijing not Taipei.
+In the 60 Minutes interview, Biden reiterated the United States remained committed to a "One-China" policy in which Washington officially recognizes Beijing not Taipei, and said the United States was not encouraging Taiwanese independence.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)